dstackai/dstack.github.io/docs/index.md

 Typical ML workflows include multiple steps, e.g. pre-processing data, training, fine-tuning, validation, etc.
-With `dstack`, you can define ML workflows in a simple YAML format, and run them via the CLI over a pool of your own servers or spot instances in your cloud.
+With `dstack`, you can define ML workflows in a simple YAML format, and run them via the CLI over a pool of your own servers or on-demand servers in your cloud.

 ### Workflows